Helen of Troy: 21st century

-A 2003 television version of Helen's life up to the fall of Troy, Helen of Troy, in which she was played by Sienna Guillory.
+Ellen McLaughlin's play, Helen', published in 2002, takes up the themes common in the literature since at least Euripides' play, of the dichotomy between reality and fantasy, and how it shapes the life of women.
+The play takes place in a hotel in Egypt, where Helen has been waiting out the war, only to find that a phantom, idealized Helen has taken her place both in the hearts of people and in her own husband Menelaus' heart, much like the fantasy image of Marilyn Monroe and other "glamorous" women—ultimately, the real character of Helen is rejected by her husband who chooses the phantom instead, and finds herself at the end of the play, old and anonymous, beginning to write her story herself.
+In 2003, a television version of Helen's life up to the fall of Troy, Helen of Troy, was released in which she was played by Sienna Guillory.
 In this version, Helen is depicted as unhappy in her marriage and willingly runs away with Paris, with whom she has fallen in love, but still returns to Menelaus after Paris dies and Troy falls.

 Helen was portrayed by Diane Kruger in the 2004 film Troy.
 In this adaptation, as in the 2003 television version, she is unhappily married to Menelaus and willingly leaves with Paris, whom she loves.
 However, in this version she does not return to Sparta with Menelaus (who is killed by Hector), but escapes Troy with Paris and other survivors when the city falls.

 Inspired by the line, "Was this the face that launched a thousand ships...?" from Marlowe's Faustus, Isaac Asimov jocularly coined the unit "millihelen" to mean the amount of beauty that can launch one ship.
 Canadian novelist and poet Margaret Atwood re-envisioned the myth of Helen in modern, feminist guise in her poem "Helen of Troy Does Countertop Dancing".

-In the Legends of Tomorrow episode "Helen Hunt", Helen is portrayed by Israeli-American model and actress Bar Paly.
-In the episode, Helen is an anachronism appearing in 1930s Hollywood.
-She lands a job as an actress and unintentionally starts a war between two film studios.
-The Legends travel to the 1930s and try to get Helen back to the Bronze Age.
-She regretfully goes along, telling the team she wishes to stay away due to men constantly fighting and dying over her.
-After analyzing historical records of Helen's impact on history, Zari Tomaz finds the best time to take her away from the fighting of her time and takes her to Themyscira.
-Helen reappears in the season three finale, "The Good, the Bad and the Cuddly", as an Amazon warrior who assists the Legends in defeating the demon Mallus's army.
+In the 2026 film The Odyssey, Lupita Nyong'o portrays both Helen and her sister Clytemnestra.